nuthanc/angular_course/routing-course/README.md

 ### Adding Navigation to the App

 * I had changed header template in last lecture itself(routerLink), now just need to remove those methods in Header Component

+### Marking Active Routes

+* Add routerLinkActive to both the li in header component's template